 The bacterium Pseudomonas syringae is readily spread in wind-driven rain and penetrates host tissues through natural openings or wounds.
 The bacteria survive on plant tissues when the conditions are unfavourable to multiplication and infection.

-The bacterium Xanthomonas arboricola pv. pruni also affects Prunus species (including laurel) and although not thought to be established in the UK, there was one infected plant confirmed by Defra in 2013.
+The bacterium Xanthomonas arboricola pv. pruni also affects Prunus species (including laurel) and although not thought to be established in the UK, there have been cases confirmed by Defra.
 The disease is established in several European countries, where it has also been found affecting commercial production of Prunus laurocerasus.
 Symptoms include shothole, fruit and leaf spotting, stem cankers and severe defoliation.

 Any suspected cases should be reported to;